 The first time that the OT is run, it is quite likely that a shortcut will be created.
-This usually appears on your machine's Desktop, but Mac's often prompt for a location (choose Desktop!).
-Future sessions should be started by clicking on this.
+This usually appears on your machine's Desktop and is usually the sensible choice if an option is given.
+Future sessions should be started